xdien/cipher/README.md

 ## MCP Server Usage

-Cipher can run as an MCP (Model Context Protocol) server, allowing integration with MCP-compatible clients like Claude Desktop, Cursor, Windsurf, and other AI coding assistants.
+Cipher can run as an MCP (Model Context Protocol) server, allowing integration with MCP-compatible clients like Codex, Claude Desktop, Cursor, Windsurf, and other AI coding assistants.

 ### Installing via Smithery